10 Things to Do in Cádiz in December

 Skating in Cadiz| ©Xtraice

-The Plaza de San Antonio is the Christmas epicenter in the historic center of Cadiz and in addition to the Christmas Market and the giant tree, there you can also visit the ice rink for adults and children that the City Council installs in the center of the square and remains open from the first days of December until the weekend of Epiphany.
+Plaza de San Antonio is the Christmas epicenter in the historic center of Cadiz.
+In addition to the Christmas Market and the giant tree, you can also visit the ice rink for adults and children that the City Council sets up in the center of the square.
+It is open from the first days of December until the weekend of Three Kings Day.

-Admission to the ice rink is free and you can attend with your own skates or rent a pair at the Christmas market stalls.
-Visiting the rink is one of the best alternatives to consider if you plan to tour Cadiz with children but also if you are a fan of ice skating.
-In addition, the easy access to the old town area by public transport or on the tourist buses of Cadiz will simplify the plan.
+Admission to the ice rink is free, and you can bring your own skates or rent a pair at the Christmas market stalls.
+Visiting the rink is one of the best options to consider if you plan to visit Cadiz with children, but also if you are a fan of ice skating.
+What's more, easy access to the historic center by public transport or Cadiz tourist buses will make your plans even simpler.

-In December, other children's attractions are also installed in the square , such as the Christmas train, the storytelling stop where Christmas stories are read and the Professional Craft Fair of Cadiz that provides ornaments and toys for children.
+Other children's attractions are also set up in the square in December , such as the Christmas train, the storytelling stop where Christmas stories are read, and the Cadiz Professional Craft Fair, which offers decorations and toys for children.

 Details of interest

-• Price...
-Admission to the track is free.
+• Price**...** Attending the living nativity scene is free.

 • When...
-The first presentation is on December 8 of each year.
+The first performance is on December 8 each year.

 • Where**...** In the Plaza de la Constitución, Prado del Rey.